mayadata-io/oep-e2e/testplan/docs/director/installation/tc-install-gpd-lpv.md

 ---
-id: tc-install-gcp-cstor
+id: tc-install-gpd-lpv
-title: DOP Install on GCP With cStor
+title: DOP Install on GCP With GPD
-sidebar_label: TC-Install-GCP-Cstor
+sidebar_label: TC-Install-GPD-Lpv
 ---
 ------

-### Install DOP using cstor storage class with SSD disks
+### Install DOP using helm with GPD underneath and sc as local-pv

 ### Experiment Metadata